umass-compsci-220/umass-compsci-220.github.io/materials/guidelines/testing.md

   - Tests should not cause any side effects on shared data (each test should isolate the data it works with)
   - Tests should not depend on each other (they do not execute in any specific order)
 - Writing tests that cover a variety of cases
-  - Weird (but valid) sized/shaped input, input close to a bound, input on a bound, input in the middle, etc.en 10, -10 should be returned");`
+  - Weird (but valid) sized/shaped input, input close to a bound, input on a bound, input in the middle
   - Writing some comments to describe what a tests is trying to accomplish
-- Writing reusable testing functions for cleaner code
-  - Tests should not contain significant